 Step 2 is where the Medtronic 640G with sensors fits.

 Step 3 is where unregulated, DIY artificial pancreas systems fit in – with a well-tuned basal rate they can help users spend more time within the optimal glucose range.

-Step 4 is now available, with Medtronic 670G and Guardian 3 sensors.
-This is known as sensor-augmented pump therapy – or hybrid closed-loop.
+Step 4 is now available, with CamAPS FX and with Medtronic 670G plus Guardian 3 sensors.
+This is known as hybrid closed-loop.

 (Step 5 is currently in limited in-home research trials here in the UK and around the world.)